Sponsored by Ensure

 Guess what?
 You’re right – if a person only ate one food their entire life, they almost certainly would not get the range of nutrients the body needs.
 But in this case, you as a parent need not panic.
 It’s very common for children to be choosy.

 After all, as they grow out of infancy, kids become more and more independent and eager to exercise that independence.
 One easy way for them to do that is through food selection.
 Moreover, children naturally become less interested in food as they enter toddlerhood for a few reasons.

 First, human growth slows down after the first year of life, so food is needed less often.
 Second, as they see more of the world, develop new skills, and begin to walk and explore, they have much more to keep them busy than meals and snacks.
 Finally, kids are easily distracted.
 This goes for all activities including mealtimes.

 Stick with it!

 When it comes to growing strong and healthy kids, all you need to do as a parent or caretaker is stick with it.
 Do what you can by providing your children nutritious choices and trusting that your children can choose appropriately.
 More often than not, when children and parents play their respective eating roles, healthy growth is the result!

 With specific questions about your child, always consult a registered dietitian and/or pediatrician.

 For more information on children's growth and nutrition, visit PediaSure.com.

 Kristen Wilk, MS, RDN

 Hi!
 My name is Kristen, and I’m a registered dietitian nutritionist.
-I’m a contributor to Womensforum, and I also work for Edelman, a communications marketing firm.
-Through these roles, I’ve worked with a variety of food and beverage companies.
+I’m a contributor to Womensforum, and I also work for Pre Brands.
+In this and former roles, I’ve worked with a variety of food and beverage companies.
 Thoughts and opinions presented here are my own.